-The DELTA is a diploma that specialises in Teaching in as a Foreign Language and is accredited by Cambridge Assessment.
+The DELTA is a diploma that specialises in Teaching English as a Foreign Language and is accredited by Cambridge Assessment.

 About the DELTA

 If you love life as an English language teacher, have been teaching at a range of levels for at least a year and are looking to progress in your career, the DELTA would be just right for you.

 The DELTA is a higher English language teaching qualification for experienced teachers, who either want to move into more senior teaching or directorial roles, or hone their skills as a teacher.
 It is also a key step in becoming a teacher trainer (e.g. a CELTA tutor).
 The DELTA approximates to a Master’s level in terms of content.

 So, who exactly is eligible for the DELTA?
 The criteria for taking the DELTA are that you: